DhillonPatel9/mysql-soccer-database/README.md

 - League director plans season schedule for all teams

-## Instructions to Interact With the Database:
+## Instructions to Interact with the Database:
 1. Clone the repository
+2. Enter the mysql-soccer-database directory
-2. Run the command to build the Docker container:
+3. Run the command to build the Docker container:

    docker compose up --build

-3. Open a new terminal and run the following commands to access MySQL Database:
+4. Open a new terminal and run the following commands to access MySQL Database:

-   docker exec -it castldb_container bash mysql -u root -p
+   docker exec -it castldb_container bash

+   mysql -u root -p

-4. Use root for the password
+5. Use "root" for the password
-5. Select the database:
+6. Select the database with this SQL line:

    USE castldb;

-6. Query the database using the sample-queries document
+7. Query the database (Sample queries are provided in the sample-queries.sql document)
+8. When finished run the following command to stop the container:

+   docker compose down